Tinx: Brands and partnerships

 Tinx released a "Tinx bowl" in collaboration with Chipotle Mexican Grill in the United States and a smoothie at Erewhon Market.
 In April 2022, she played a receptionist as a part of H&M's Hôtel Hennes campaign.

-Style and influences

-Her videos often employ a tiny microphone, choppy editing, and a deadpan voice.

-Tinx cites Adam Sandler as her fashion inspiration.
+In February 2023, she collaborated with Tabasco sauce to release an "Avocado Jalapeño Hot Sauce Dressing."
+In March 2023, Tinx was featured in Aldo ‘For All That Is You’ campaign.